grpc/grpc.github.io/docs/tutorials/basic/csharp.md

 1. Create an instance of `Grpc.Core.Server`.
 2. Create an instance of our service implementation class `RouteGuideImpl`.
-3. Register our service implementation by adding its service definition to `Services` collection (We obtain the service definition from the generated `RouteGuide.BindService` method).
+3. Register our service implementation by adding its service definition to the `Services` collection (We obtain the service definition from the generated `RouteGuide.BindService` method).
 4. Specify the address and port we want to use to listen for client requests.
-This is done by adding `ServerPort` to `Ports` collection.
+This is done by adding `ServerPort` to the `Ports` collection.
 5. Call `Start` on the server instance to start an RPC server for our service.

 <a name="client"></a>